Directed by Dr. Warren Dixon - Mechanical and Aerospace Engineering (MAE) Dept.

 Led by Dr. Natalie Ebner - Psychology (Psych) Dept.

 The Social-Cognitive and Affective Development Lab conducts research on social-cognitive and affective development in adulthood using behavioral, pharmacological, and neuroimaging methodologies.

 Current aging research focuses on physical and cognitive functions and psychopathology common in the elderly.
 Largely ignored is negative age-related change in socioemotional capacities that can adversely affect health.
 Adopting pharmacological, neurofeedback, and applied interventional approaches, my research targets this understudied field to determine factors that contribute to, and neurobiology that underlies, successful socioemotional aging.

 Our lab pursues the long-term goal of developing viable treatments towards functional improvement in the elderly.
 Our work is important from a developmental perspective, qualifies general theories of memory and decision making, and has practical implications for social interactions and health in aging.

 Directed by Dr. Sid Dobrin - English Dept.

 The Trace innovation initiative is a research endeavor developed and maintained by the University of Florida’s Department of English.
 Trace works at the intersection of writing studies, digital media studies, and ecocriticism.
-Providing an interdisciplinary forum for scholars, we focus on the ethical and material impact of media.
-Trace acts as a hub for several distinct projects including an online journal, Sequentials, ARCs, and MassMine for which we are always seeking submissions.
-We welcome submissions that contribute to the theorization and invention of nature, technology, and culture.
+Providing an interdisciplinary forum for scholars, Trace focuses on the ethical and material impact of media.
+Trace acts as a hub for several distinct projects including an online journal, Sequentials, ARCs, and MassMine for which the Initiative is always seeking submissions.
+Trace welcomes submissions that contribute to the theorization and invention of nature, technology, and culture.

 - 3D Modeling and 3D Printing